ABeardsell/ABeardsell.github.io/exampleSite/content/english/raid_stlaurent_2026.md

 ### Registration

-We are fully booked!
-📝 We’ve created a WAITING LIST to give more teams the chance to join us: https://forms.gle/c6fTqZLfAWHDt4aw9

-**Registrations here starting October 14 at 8pm (EDT):** https://www.zeffy.com/fr-CA/ticketing/6adbb13c-be9a-4c89-ad77-4bf6c3dcd6a1
-The number of teams will be limited to **60 teams**.

-The cost per team is 750$ + tax.
-This includes transportation of your gear boxes, bikes, and kayak, the kayak rental, loan of a satellite tracking device, course and map design, and post-race meals.
-Note that a wetsuit (sleeveless accepted) will be mandatory for one or more kayaking sections.
-Wetsuits can be rented upon registration.
+Registration opens: October 19 at 8 p.m.
+(Eastern Time)

-The minimum age to participate is 16, when teamed with an adult.
-This requires approval from the race director.
+Entry fee: $750 + taxes per team (includes transport of bins, bikes, and kayaks, kayak rental, satellite tracking device, maps, as well as the Sunday post-race meal).
+The minimum age to participate is 16 years old when racing with an adult teammate.
+This requires approval from the race directors.
 Please contact us in advance to discuss.

+### Camping and accommodations

+More details to come!

 ### Refund Policy

-Refunds will be issued on the following scale: 85% until February 1, 2025, 50% between February 2 and April 1, 2025, 25% between April 2 and May 1, 2025.
-No refunds after May 2, 2025.
-Until May 2, teams have the option to transfer their registration after informing the organizing committee.
+Refunds will be issued according to the following scale: 85% until February 1, 2026; 50% between February 2 and April 1, 2026; 25% between April 2 and May 1, 2026.
+No refunds after May 2, 2026.
+Until May 2, teams may transfer their registration after notifying the organizing committee.

-### Camping and Accommodation

-If you wish to camp, we recommend Camping Rimouski (https://campingrimouski.com/) as it is the closest campsite, and you’ll receive a discount.
-There are sites with or without services, as well as rooms available.
-Please call as soon as possible to reserve your accommodation and mention your participation in the St-Lawrence adventure race to receive a 15% discount (call 418 721-0322).
 "

 # Material list is available here: https://drive.google.com/file/d/1tyDCnDCLJE4H_vXlhGlhZtjD81_nc2u6/view?usp=sharing